vtcodecamp/documents/conduct.md

 ## 1. Purpose

-A primary goal of UX Burlington is to be inclusive to the largest number of attendees and speakers, with the most varied and diverse backgrounds possible.
+A primary goal of Vermont Code Camp is to be inclusive to the largest number of attendees and speakers, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

-This code of conduct outlines our expectations for all those who participate in our conference, as well as the consequences for unacceptable behavior.
+This code of conduct outlines our expectations for all those who participate in our event, as well as the consequences for unacceptable behavior.

-We invite all those who participate in UX Burlington to help us create safe and positive experiences for everyone.
+We invite all those who participate in Vermont Code Camp to help us create safe and positive experiences for everyone.

 ## 2. Open Culture Citizenship